highoncarbs/shakeytext/README.md

 # shakeyshakespeare
-A RNN to generate Shakespearian English using Python from scratch.
+A RNN to generate text , code , poetry using Python from scratch.